deephacks/jobpipe/readme.md

 # jobpipe
-Java scheduler for pipelines of long-running batch processes, inspired by Spotify [Luigi](https://github.com/spotify/luigi).
+Java workflow scheduler for pipelines of long-running batch processes, inspired by Spotify [Luigi](https://github.com/spotify/luigi).

 The purpose of jobpipe is to execute certain tasks at regular time ranges and allow expressing dependencies between tasks as a sequence of continuous executions in time.
 These tasks can be anything, like Hadoop/Spark jobs, log data processing, data indexing or time series downsampling.